-Compliance with Inspector General Act SUBJECT: Matthew Z. Leopold, General Counsel, FROM: Andrew R. Wheeler, Administrator TO:
+SUBJECT: Compliance with Inspector General Act

+FROM: Matthew Z. Leopold, General Counsel Watth

+TO: Andrew R. Wheeler, Administrator

-On October 29, 2019, you received a letter from the Acting Inspector General pursuant to Section 5(d) of the Inspector General Act of 1978 ("the IG Act"), which is commonly known as a "Seven Day Letter."
+On October 29, 2019, you received a letter from the Acting Inspector General pursuant to Section 5(d) of the Inspector General Act of 1978, as amended, ("the IG Act"), which is commonly known as a "Seven Day Letter."
 The Letter makes allegations that the EPA Chief of Staff, Ryan Jackson, has refused to cooperate with the Office of Inspector General ("OIG") with respect to certain interviews seeking information related to an audit and an administrative investigation.
 Consistent with the statutory requirements invoked in Section 5(d), the Letter requests that you transmit it to the relevant congressional committees on November 5, 2019.

 You have asked for an opinion assessing the Agency's compliance with the legal requirements of the IG Act.
-Specifically, you have asked whether the Agency has complied with the legal requirements in the IG Act Sections 6(a)(1), 6(a)(3), and 6(b)(2) that are referenced in the Seven Day Letter.
-It is ultimately the Administrator that maintains control of the information sought and decides what constitutes an adequate accommodation by the Agency of an OIG request in so far as it is practicable.
+Specifically, you have asked whether the Agency has complied with the legal requirements in the IG Act Sections 6(a)(1)(A), 6(a)(3), and 6(c)(2) that are referenced in the Seven Day Letter in a situation where Mr. Jackson has not yet provided a second oral interview or other testimony.
+It is ultimately the Administrator that maintains control of the information sought here and decides what constitutes an adequate accommodation by the Agency of an OIG request in so far as it is practicable.
 OIG's recourse is to report to Congress if, in its opinion, the Agency's assistance is not a reasonable accommodation.
 The accommodation process to OIG was still in progress when the Seven Day Letter was transmitted.
-You have informed me that you attempted to fulfill the request for information, including offering to provide Mr. Jackson for a second interview.
+You have informed me that you personally attempted to fulfill the request for information, including offering to provide Mr. Jackson for a second interview.
 OIG expressly refused the Agency's offer to withdraw the Seven Day Letter as moot despite this accommodation.
-Your attempt to accommodate OIG, nonetheless, fulfilled
+Your attempt to accommodate OIG, nonetheless, fulfilled your legal obligation under the IG Act, and completing that process may have provided sufficient information to complete the investigation without a dispute.
+With respect to the question related to the audit, it is reasonable in light of the separation of powers to assist the OIG only to the extent that it was not seeking information that would implicate Constitutional concerns, as explained further below.
+I recommend additional coordination between the Agency and OIG, which may result in the ability to provide the information requested.